silviafesta2/silviafesta2.github.io/content/posts/trash-collector-robot.md

 ```

 ## Navigation Strategy
-The navigation strategy employs a greedy algorithm that selects the nearest unvisited cell and then:
+The navigation strategy employs an algorithm that selects the nearest unvisited cell and then:
 - Uses horizontal moves when only the X-axis movement is needed.
 - Uses vertical moves when only the Y-axis movement is needed.
 - Uses diagonal moves (if both axes require movement and the diagonal cell is free) by turning 45° right, moving forward, and then turning 45° left to reorient.